• Skip to primary navigation

 I really enjoy this skillet recipe as leftovers, especially as a quick veggie-loaded lunch to reheat while at work.

 To store, simply let the leftovers cool completely and pop into an air-tight container.
 Store in your fridge for about 3 days.
-To reheat, just microwave for 90 seconds or add into your skillet with a splash of water, cover and warm over medium heat.
+To reheat, just microwave for 90 seconds or add into your skillet with a splash of water, cover and warm up over medium heat.

 I would not recommend freezing this recipe.